Catherine Ellis (ethnomusicologist): Other roles

 She served as president of the Musicological Society of Australia from 1988 to 1989.

-To celebrate Ellis's contribution to the study of Aboriginal music, Linda Barwick, Allan Marett and Guy Tunstill edited a collection of essays titled The essence of singing and the substance of song recent responses to the Aboriginal performing arts and other essays in honour of Catherine Ellis.
+Death and legacy

 Ellis died on 30 May 1996 in Adelaide.
 She was survived by her husband, Max Ellis, three children and their families.

 Her research papers, correspondence and unpublished manuscripts are held in the National Library of Australia.

 Honours and recognition

 Ellis was made a Member of the Order of Australia in the 1991 Australia Day Honours for "service to music education and ethnomusicology, particularly Aboriginal music".
 She received an Honorary Doctorate of Letters from the University of New England in 1995 and was elected a Fellow of the Australian Academy of the Humanities not long before her death.